42mcmaster/artificialIntelligence/ai02aLessonDecisionTrees.md

-# Week 1 Lesson 2: Decision Trees - Visual Thinking
+# AI Lesson 02a: Decision Trees - Visual Thinking

 ## Learning Objectives
 - Understand what decision trees are and how they work